 Expedition mode: 40 days/74 days (up from 28/36 days on the Fenix 6)

-So the pure numbers say, there's improvements across the board on the 7 and you get a sizeable boost if you're taking full advantage of the solar support, which does mean spending a lot of time outside soaking up sun rays to reap the battery benefits.
+So the pure numbers say, there are improvements across the board on the 7 and you get a sizeable boost if you're taking full advantage of the solar support, which does mean spending a lot of time outside soaking up sun rays to reap the battery benefits.

 If you're planning to use the new multi-band and all systems satellite on the 7, that does have an impact on battery performance, dropping to 23 hours (26 hours with solar) which is significant drop when using the watch with GPS or all satellite systems.
 It's the same story with music streaming and using the Pulse Ox sensor 24/7.

 With all that factored in and using it with heavy usage, primarily using the multi-band all-systems mode to track outdoor activity, we found that the Fenix 7 was capable of lasting around 2.5 weeks.
 That's about a week shorter than what we got with the larger Fenix 7X.

 In a sample one-hour outdoor run using the top all systems tracking, battery dropped by 5%.
 Without all systems in use and for another hour, it was 1-2%.
 So throughout a long-distance run, that all systems mode does make a difference, particularly if you're going to be tracking over days as opposed to hours.

 You do have Garmin's great Power Manager mode, which you spend some time getting to know does give you more control over when key features are enabled.
 So you can switch to less power-intensive GPS tracking when you hit a certain distance or turn off heart rate monitoring automatically at certain times of the day.